CtrlK

 Specificity

-Names the domain (interactive visualization) and mentions some capabilities (hover info, zoom, pan, web-embeddable charts), but doesn't list specific concrete actions like 'create scatter plots, build heatmaps, generate time series charts'.
+Names the domain (interactive visualization) and some actions (hover info, zoom, pan, web-embeddable charts), but doesn't list specific concrete actions like 'create scatter plots, build heatmaps, generate time series charts'.
+The capabilities mentioned are more feature-level than action-level.

 2 / 3